icyleaf/app-info/README.md

 dsym.object
 # => iOS

-# get macho size
+# get total count of macho
-dsym.machos.size
+dsym.machos.count
 # => 1 or 2

 dsym.machos.each do |macho|